alco/PhotoJS/README.md

 See [Adobe Photoshop Scripting][1] for more information.

 Some scripts require arguments.
-I've included a launcher script `invoke_js` written in python to be able to invoke scripts from the command line and supply any desired arguments to them.
+I've included a launcher script `invoke_js.py` to be able to invoke scripts from the command line and supply any desired arguments to them.

 At the moment, there is no particular arrangement of pieces of code within this project.
 As the number of utilities grows, I'll try to group